PelonClub/PelonClub-BaseNetwork-Monorepo/hardhat2/README.md

 ### PelonStakingVault

-PelonStakingVault is an ERC4626-compliant tokenized vault for staking PELON tokens with advanced features:
+PelonStakingVault is an ERC4626-compliant tokenized vault for staking PELON tokens with simple but effective features:

 - **ERC4626**: Standard vault interface for interoperability with DeFi protocols
-- **Configurable FIFO Timelock**: Configurable timelock system (1-90 days, default 15 days) with strict first-in-first-out processing
+- **Fixed 1-Day Timelock**: Fixed timelock system that prevents immediate withdrawals
-- **Configurable Withdrawal Fees**: Configurable fee (0-10%, default 3%) on withdrawals with 50/25/25 distribution (fee wallet/re-staking/burn)
+- **Fixed Withdrawal Fees**: Fixed 3% fee on withdrawals with 50/50 distribution (fee wallet/vault retention)
-- **Re-staking Mechanism**: 25% of fees re-staked without minting shares, increasing value per share for all holders
+- **Vault Retention Mechanism**: 50% of fees remains in vault, increasing value per share for all holders
-- **Deposit Tracking**: Individual deposit tracking with timestamps for timelock enforcement
+- **Simple Timestamp Tracking**: Per-user timestamp tracking for timelock enforcement
-- **Optimized FIFO**: Index-based deposit removal for gas efficiency
-- **Preview Functions**: Functions showing net amounts after fees
-- **Ownable**: Administrative control over fee wallet, timelock duration, and fee percentage
+- **Fully Decentralized**: No administrative functions or owner control

 ### PelonClubToken Features